-We provide knowledge based on marketing research techniques.
+We provide insights using advanced marketing research techniques.

 These techniques include:

 * Secondary sources research – useful for scoping your market size or prospect profiles, and using already existing information;